 I must’ve gotten it from my dad.
 My dad always chats with everyone.
 He makes conversation with every person who crosses his path.
 He also sang loudly at church.
 That bit embarrassed me.
 But the chatting with strangers bug I caught.
 (I do sing loudly in the shower, though.)

-Disclaimer: Do not talk to strangers if you’re under 16!Remember that if you feel nervous to start a conversation with a stranger than they are likely feeling the… Click To Tweet
+Disclaimer: Do not talk to strangers if you’re under 16!Remember that if you feel nervous to start a conversation with a stranger than they are likely feeling the same way.
+Maybe even worse.
+Click To Tweet

 Making Small Talk has a Bad Name